byteboomers/vue-prom/README.md

 You should avoid this component when:

 * You need to store the result of the promise (i.e to send it back later or if it is required for a computed property).
-* You need to make a function call inside of the promise callback (i.e store it in Vuex or trigger your notification library).
+* You need to make a function call inside of the promise callback (i.e store the result in Vuex or trigger your notification library).

 ## Installation